-Parameters named_inputs (list) - A list of Data objects on which to run the layer's feed-forward computation.
+Parameters named_inputs (list) - the input values with which to feed the computation.

 Returns list Should return a list values representing the results of running the feed-forward computation on inputs.

 There is a better way to instantiate an FunctionalOperation than simply constructing it, and we'll get to it later.
 First off, though, here's the specifications for the operation classes: